 Contract Research and Consultancy

 The University values working in partnership with external organizations to reinforce the research and knowledge exchange (KE) pillars.
 Academic staff members may, as part of their work portfolio at the University, undertake research and KE projects funded by outside organizations through contract research and consultancy, respectively, to meet the specific needs of businesses, industries, social enterprises, and the public sector.
+As the University is a publicly funded, research-led organisation, staff members engaging in contract research projects should ensure that there are significant intellectual input, innovation and/or R&D elements in the projects, and should avoid work that can be routinely carried out by industrial/commercial firms in the private sector.
+When considering whether to engage in KE as HKU employees, colleagues should always consider the level of knowledge, expertise and independence and the public benefit, to ensure that they can defend this activity as appropriate for HKU employees to engage in and not be seen as unfair competition.
+This restriction, however, may not apply to projects hosted in subsidiary companies or entities of the University that are self-funded.

 In accordance with the University Grants Committee’s definitions: